Notice of Pre-AIA or AIA Status

 Claim Rejections - 35 USC § 112

 Claim 20 is rejected under 35 U.S.C.
 112(d) or pre-AIA 35 U.S.C.
 112, 4th paragraph, as being of improper dependent form for failing to further limit the subject matter of the claim upon which it depends, or for failing to include all the limitations of the claim upon which it depends.
-Claim 1, from which claim 20 depends, has been amended to require that the nonionic surfactant be a fatty alcohol alkoxylate.
+Claim 1, from which claim 20 depends, requires that the nonionic surfactant be a fatty alcohol alkoxylate.
 However, claim 20 recites some options that are not fatty alcohol alkoxylates, such as surfactants based on sorbitan esters, castor oil ethoxylate surfactant, or fatty alcohol surfactant without any alkoxylate component.
 Claim 20 therefore fails to further limit amended claim 1.
 Applicant may cancel the claim(s), amend the claim(s) to place the claim(s) in proper dependent form, rewrite the claim(s) in independent form, or present a sufficient showing that the dependent claim(s) complies with the statutory requirements.

 Claim Rejections - 35 USC § 103